ncasuk/ncas-radar-wind-profiler-1-software/README.md

 To install, either clone the repo `git clone https://github.com/ncasuk/ncas-radar-wind-profiler-1-software.git` or download and extract a release version.

-Download the required modules using `pip install -r requirements.txt`
+Download the required modules using `conda install --file conda_requirements.txt` or `pip install -r requirements.txt`

 Usage